dame-is/cred.blue/README.md

 # cred.blue

-- Generate a Bluesky credibility score.
+- Generate a Bluesky score.
 - Understand your AT Proto data footprint.
 - Vibe check strangers and new accounts.